AntonioPedro07/YoloFaster_Rcnn-Detection/README.md

   - YOLO and Faster R-CNN implementations using popular frameworks such as TensorFlow and PyTorch.

-  - Scripts to train and evaluate both models on different datasets.

   - Detailed performance comparisons, including metrics such as precision, recall, and inference time.

   - Guides to help understand and replicate results.